bup/bup/Documentation/bup-split.md

 -v, --verbose
 :   increase verbosity (can be used more than once).

+--keep-boundaries
+:   if multiple filenames are given on the command line,
+    they are normally concatenated together as if the content all came from a single file.
+That is, the set of blobs/trees produced is identical to what it would have been if there had been a single input file.
+    However, if you use `--keep-boundaries`, each file is split separately.
+You still only get a single tree or commit or series of blobs, but each blob comes from only one of the files; the end of one of the input files always ends a blob.

 --noop
 :   read the data and split it into blocks based on the "bupsplit"